The Staircase Makeover That Transformed My Entire Home

 I love my purdy brushes!
 Yes they are more expensive than other brushes, however if you clean and hang to dry these brushes will last you a long time.
 The angled head helps to make clean painters cuts for corners and next to moldings.

 This is a similar light fixture that I installed in my hallway.
 This retro glass fixture was the perfect size for the top of my stairs.
-I installed a retro”edison Bulb” to carry this feeling throughout.
+I installed a retroโ Edison Bulbโ to carry this feeling throughout.
 Just the right touch for the top of my new staircase!

-Lighting
+Updating Staircase Lighting

-Removing Linoleum tile from staircase
+Removing Linoleum from the Staircase

 How to refinish stairs